This is the procedure to prepare and configure external USB SSD storage for secure backup or storage with GELI encryption and ZFS on FreeBSD.

 da0: quirks=0x2<NO_6_BYTE>

-Create a secure encryption key component.
-The file size is not directly related to the data key length for the encryption algorithm.
+In this example, I want a user key, that has both the passphrase and key file components.
+The key file can be created with the built-in FreeBSD utility dd.
+The size is not directly related to the data key length for the final encryption algorithm.

 # dd if=/dev/random of=foobar.key bs=256 count=1